 More than 40 billion records were exposed in data breaches in 2021, making it the worst year for cybersecurity ever.
 A significant part of these records are stolen passwords that ended up on the dark web.
+As we discuss in our dark web case study, hackers can make a lot of money selling your stolen data.
 If you use passwords to secure your accounts without any additional protection, you’re putting yourself at risk.
 Threat actors can buy a list of leaked or stolen credentials, and if your credentials are included, they could take over your accounts.

 When you have 2FA enabled, the chances of exposing your accounts are much lower.
 Two-factor authentication means that after typing your password, you also need to authenticate yourself via a text message, token, or app.

 While tokens and text messages have lost their credibility over the years, authentication apps are considered the most secure way of verifying your identity.
 Microsoft Authenticator, Authy, and Duo Mobile are a few well-known names on the authentication market.
 But let’s focus on Google Authenticator.